mattmc3/zsh_unplugged/README.md

 ```

 This can get pretty cumbersome and tricky to maintain.
 You need to figure out each
-plugin's init file, and sometimes adding a plugin and its functions dir to your `fpath`
+plugin's init file, and sometimes adding a plugin to your `fpath` is required.
+While
-is required.
-While this method works, there's another way...
+this method works, there's another way...

 ### :jigsaw: The humble `plugin-load` function